camunda/feel-scala/docs/docs/reference/language-guide/feel-unary-tests.md

 ---
 id: feel-unary-tests
-title: Unary-Tests
+title: Unary-tests
+description: "This document outlines unary-tests and examples."
 ---

 A unary-tests expression is a special kind of boolean expression.
-It should be used for the input entries of a decision table (i.e. the conditions of a rule).
+Unary-tests expressions should be used for the input entries of a decision table (i.e. the conditions of a rule).

 A unary-tests expression returns `true` if one of the following conditions is fulfilled:

-* the expression evaluates to `true` when the input value is applied to it
+- The expression evaluates to `true` when the input value is applied to it.
-* the expression evaluates to a list, and the input value is equal to at least one of the values in that list
+- The expression evaluates to a list, and the input value is equal to at least one of the values in that list.
-* the expression evaluates to a value, and the input value is equal to that value
+- The expression evaluates to a value, and the input value is equal to that value.
-* the expression is equal to `-` (a dash)
+- The expression is equal to `-` (a dash).

 ### Comparison